 Meili 美丽 (mĕi lì - pronounced MAY-lee) translated from Chinese means beautiful.
 My mom gave me this middle name to remind me of where I came from.
 I decided to make my pottery business name Katie Meili Pottery because it represents who I am, a Chinese-American young woman.

 Katie Meili Messersmith is an up-and-coming, adopted Chinese American potter.
 She began working with clay in 2013 and has been a professional potter since 2018—but that wasn’t always her path.
 Before starting her pottery career, she excelled in STEM subjects and had envisioned a career in that area.
 After several traumatic life events, including three serious concussions, she realized that working with clay was the key for her to live a happy and fulfilling life.
 Rather than a formal education in the ceramic arts, she gained the majority of her pottery knowledge through the time-honored tradition of an apprenticeship at The Village Potters Clay Center.
 Through her apprenticeship, she had the opportunity to learn from nationally renowned potters and share her passion for clay by teaching over a hundred novice potters.
 She has since had the honor of becoming a Resident Artist at The Village Potters and has her work featured in their gallery.
 Katie meticulously details the surface of her work with slip-trailed dots.
 This gives an intricate and polished look to both her functional and larger statement pieces.
-She uses symmetrical geometric dot patterns that leave viewers with a zen-like satisfaction.
+She uses symmetrical geometric dot patterns, influenced by her enduring mathematical mind, that leave viewers with a zen-like satisfaction.
+Her microcrystalline glaze creates what she calls "Cobalt Whispers" that trail off from the dots and balance the precision of her designs.

 I started working with clay my senior year of high school (fall of 2013).
 I took Ceramics I fall semester and fell in love so I rearranged my spring semester schedule so that I could take Ceramics II.